Croatian History Museum

-Croatian History Museum (Hrvatski povijesni muzej) is a museum of history located in the Vojković palace on Antun Gustav Matoš Street in the historic Gornji Grad district of Zagreb, Croatia.
+Croatian History Museum (Hrvatski povijesni muzej) is a museum of history located in the Vojković palace on Antun Gustav Matoš Street and the Ludovik Jelačić palace on Grič Street in the historic Gornji Grad district of Zagreb, Croatia.
 The museum holdings consist of around 300,000 objects divided into 17 collections.
 In addition to a part of the Meštrović Pavilion, it also administers the Ivan Goran Kovačić Memorial Museum in Lukovdol.

 History

 The museum was formed in 1940 as the Croatian National Historic Museum (Hrvatski narodni historički muzej), stemming from the former National Museum (Narodni muzej), which was formed in 1846 (see also Croatian Natural History Museum).

-The museum does not have a permanent display.
-Instead, it only holds temporary exhibitions due to lack of space.
-In order to remedy this problem, the building of the Zagreb Tobacco Factory (Tvornica duhana Zagreb) was assigned to the museum in 2007, but as of 2015, the museum remains in Matoš Street.
-The museum building was damaged in the 2020 Zagreb earthquake and remains closed to visitors as of 2021.
+The museum currently does not have a permanent display, holding only temporary exhibitions due to a long-standing lack of space.
+To remedy this problem, the building of the Zagreb Tobacco Factory (Tvornica duhana Zagreb) was assigned to the museum in 2007, but the plan was eventually abandoned as the building was reassigned to the Croatian Conservation Institute (Hrvatski restauratorski zavod), and the museum remained at its primary location in the Vojković palace on Matoš Street.
+Both the Matoš Street building and the museum's institutional operations were severely impacted by the 2020 Zagreb earthquake, forcing the museum to close its doors to visitors.

+Following the earthquake, a new permanent resolution was reached.
+The museum is expanding its future permanent exhibition across two locations in the Gornji grad: its existing palace on Matoš Street and the historic Ludovik Jelačić Palace at Grič 3—the former headquarters of the Croatian Meteorological and Hydrological Service (DHMZ).
+Comprehensive earthquake reconstruction and structural conversion of the Grič 3 palace began in 2023, with design contracts for the permanent exhibition finalized in early 2026.
+The combined spaces are slated to debut the museum's first complete permanent display of Croatian history.